Saturday, September 24, 2022

 Movie Madness Video, Portland, OR-Open, has 80,000 movie titles.
 DVDs, Blu Rays, and VHS.

-Mr. Video, Keizer, OR-Open, they are needing a new home though. has 25,000 movie titles.
+Mr. Video, Keizer, OR-Closed in 2022, not sure if they will reopen.
+Were looking for a new home. has 25,000 movie titles.
 DVDs and Blu Rays, no VHS movies.

 Mr. TV Video, Pendleton, OR-Open